ethereum/hevm/doc/src/getting-started.md

 The hevm project is an implementation of the Ethereum Virtual Machine (EVM) focused on symbolic analysis of EVM bytecode.
-This essentially means that hevm can try out _all_ execution possibilities of your contract and see it can somehow violate some assertions you have, such as e.g. the total number of tokens must always be X or that some value must never be greater than Y.
+This essentially means that hevm can try out _all_ execution possibilities of your contract and see it can somehow violate some assertions you have.
+These assertions can be e.g. the total number of tokens must always be X, some value must never be greater than Y, some value must never overflow, etc.

 In some sense, hevm is similar to a fuzzer, but instead of only trying with random values to trigger faults, it instead _computes_ whether a fault is possible.
 If